-Because Protocol Buffers are implemented in a variety of languages, they make interoperability between polyglot applications in your architecture that much simpler.
-If you’re introducing a new service with one in Ruby or Go, or even communicating with a backend written in Node, or Clojure, you simply have to hand the proto file to the code generator written in the target language and you have some nice guarantees about the safety and interoperability between those architectures.
+As Protocol Buffers are already implemented in a variety of languages, they make interoperability between polyglot applications in your architecture much simpler.
+If you’re introducing a new service with one in Ruby or Go, or even communicating with a backend written in Node or Clojure, you simply have to hand the proto file to the code generator written in the target language, and you have some nice guarantees about safety and interoperability between those architectures.

-The finer points of platform specific data types should be handled for you in the target language implementation, and you can get back to focusing on the hard parts of your problem instead of matching up fields and data types in your ad hoc JSON encoding and decoding schemes.
+The finer points of platform-specific data types should be handled for you in the target language implementation, and you can get back to focusing on your tasks instead of matching up fields and data types in your ad hoc JSON encoding and decoding schemes.

-Have a look the comparison matrix created by Kenton Varda, the author of Protobuf v2 and Cap'n Proto.
-The main features that make Protobuf best choice for our framework are:
+Have a look at the comparison matrix created by Kenton Varda, the author of Protobuf v2 and Cap'n Proto.
+Here are the main features that make Protobuf the best choice for our framework:

-- Schema evolution — we need this as business models evolve as business grows.
+- Schema evolution — business models should evolve as the business grows.

-- Usable as mutable state — we need this for transforming Aggregate States and Stream Projections.
+- Usable as mutable state — for transforming Aggregate States and Stream Projections.

 The framework is based on and supports only proto3 dialect.